-MPA 627 3
+MPA 627 3 Human Resources Management

-Human Resources Management:

-Designed for public and non-profit

-managers rather than human resource

-professionals, this course gives a

-broad overview of HR dynamics
+Designed for public and non-profit managers rather than human resource professionals, this course gives a broad overview of HR dynamics and responsibilities.

-and responsibilities.
 We'll begin by considering different approaches to HR and placing them within the overall context of the public sector and nonprofit organizations.
 Then we'll cover basic personnel functions including recruitment, career development, performance appraisal, providing feedback and job design.
 Finally, we will explore current issues within personnel management, including diversity and identity at work and the role of unions.
 The course focuses on-developing human resources rather than the traditional notion of managing personnel.
 Its central theme is how HR policies and practices can enhance the learning and growth of individual employees, work teams and the whole organization, thereby ensuring highlevel performance.
-We will emphasize practical application through case discussions and reflection on students' experiences at work and in school.
-While the course will focus on valuesbased organizations, it will draw on ideas and materials from the public, non-profit sectors.
+We will emphasize probability and sampling theory, estimating population parameters, testing hypotheses.
+Familiarity with descriptive statistics assumed.